AlexanderPuckhaber/vivado-risc-v/README.md

 Nexys A7 100T is least expensive supported board.
 It has small FPGA and only 128MB RAM, barely enough to run Linux on a single core RISC-V at 50MHz.

+AC701 supports up to 2 cores at 62.5MHz clock speed, with 1GB RAM.

 ## Workstation
 [Ubuntu 20 LTS](https://ubuntu.com/download/desktop) machine with min 32GB RAM is recommended. sudo access required.